HoneyBearCodes/UrbanStride/README.md

 ![Urban Stride Banner](public/img/banner.jpg)

 **⚠️ [IMPORTANT]:** Please be patient while the website loads for the first time.
 The hosting provider occasionally puts the application to sleep after a period of inactivity.
 It might take 50 seconds or more for the website to load initially.
+Additionally, if you encounter a 505 error while using the application, it's not due to a crash, but because the hosting provider has temporarily put it to sleep.
+In such cases, simply refresh the page after 10-15 seconds.
 Thank you for your understanding! 🙏💻

 ### [Click Here To Visit The Application &LongRightArrow;](https://urbanstride.onrender.com/)